hhsieh/hhsieh.github.io/_posts/2016-10-31-Unlimited-Networks-4.md

 Within this function, `compartment_size` reports the compartment size of the compartment each node belongs to. `compartment_id` reports the identity of each compartment that each node belongs to.

-We will use the results of `rec` to improve this function itself by deleting undesired nodes.
+We will use the results of `rec` to improve the function itself by deleting undesired nodes.

 We need to load library `Hmisc`.